pippinbarr/cart253-2018/modules/core-commenting/core-commenting.md

 ## Comment your functions

 - At the moment we have two functions, `setup()` and `draw()`
-- It is very good practice two write a comment before every function in your code to summarise what it is there to do
+- Always write a comment before every function in your code to summarise what it is there to do
 - This is especially true when you start writing your own functions
 - Which you will be doing in this course
 - Obviously, the more complicated the function, the more detailed the summary will need to be (this is a reason to have simple functions!)